btskinner/rworkshop/_modules/wrangle_two.md

 To go in the opposite direction, use the `spread(var, value)` function, which makes columns for every unique `var` and assigns the `value` that was in the `var`s row.
-Unlike `gather()`, we don’t have explicily say to ignore columns that want to ignore.
+Unlike `gather()`, we don’t have explicitly say to ignore columns that want to ignore.

 ``` r
 df_wide <- df_long %>%